 Damp Patches Near the Foundation

-Similar to water stains, damp patches around your foundation can indicate that water isn’t draining properly due to a blocked downpipe.
+Similar to water stains, damp patches around your foundation can indicate that water isn’t draining correctly due to a blocked downpipe.
 Left unchecked, this moisture can lead to serious problems like mould growth and structural damage.

-Consider cleaning your gutters and downpipes yourself, using a garden hose to flush out debris.
+Consider cleaning your gutters and downpipes and using a garden hose to flush out debris.
 For stubborn blockages or if you’re uncomfortable working at heights, consider professional help from a plumber.
-They can diagnose the problem and clear any blockages in your gutters and downpipes, ensuring your stormwater system functions smoothly once again.
+They can diagnose the problem and clear any blockages in your gutters and downpipes, ensuring your stormwater system functions smoothly again.

 Preventative Measures for Healthy Downpipes